Sir Horatio Mann, 2nd Baronet

 Horatio Mann and his Hound by Hugh Douglas Hamilton.

 Sir Horatio (Horace) Mann, 2nd Baronet (2 February 1744 – 2 April 1814) was a British politician who sat in the House of Commons between 1774 and 1807.
 He is remembered as a member of the Hambledon Club in Hampshire and a patron of Kent cricket.
-He was an occasional player but rarely in first-class matches.
+He was an occasional player but rarely in important matches.

 Early life

 Mann was the only surviving son of Galfridus Mann, an army clothier, of Boughton Place in Boughton Malherbe, Kent and his wife, Sarah Gregory, daughter of John Gregory of London.
 He was educated at Charterhouse School and entered Peterhouse, Cambridge in 1760.
 His father died on 21 December 1756 and he succeeded to his estates at Boughton and Linton.
 He also inherited over £100,000 from his father.
 Mann married Lady Lucy Noel, daughter of Baptist Noel, 4th Earl of Gainsborough, on 13 April 1765.